Promoting diversity is a key part of Diona’s strategy. We know it’s an important element of any successful, innovative, and sustainable company.

 As part of the Calibre Group, Diona is part of Calibre's annual reporting to the Workplace Gender Equality Agency (WGEA) under the Workplace Gender Equality Act 2012 (Cth).

-You can view Calibre's gender diversity performance for the period 1 April 2015 – 31 March 2016 in our 2016 Workplace Gender Equality Report.
+You can view Calibre's gender diversity performance for the period 2017-2018 in our Workplace Gender Equity Report.

 Championing Women in Civil